 (1) The right of a vehicle, streetcar, trackless trolley, or pedestrian to proceed uninterruptedly in a lawful manner in the direction in which it or the individual is moving in preference to another vehicle, streetcar, trackless trolley, or pedestrian approaching from a different direction into its or the individual’s path;

-Note – the word “share” is not in the law.
+Note – the word “share” is not found in the right of way law.

 There is no crying in baseball, and there is no “sharing” in the right of way law.
 So, really, this concept of “sharing the road” has absolutely no business being in the transportation lexicon.
 Advising a motorist who is coming up on a bicyclist from behind to “Share The Road” with the cyclist riding in the lane ahead is fundamentally and legally WRONG.
 You either HAVE the right of way or you don’t.

-The cyclist riding ahead of the car owns the right of way” – the right to move forwards uninterruptedly – and does not have to share… in fact the cyclist shouldn’t “share.”
+That cyclist riding ahead of the motorist possesses the “right of way” – the right to move forwards uninterruptedly – and does not have to share… in fact the cyclist shouldn’t “share.”
 Once the cyclist gets into a “sharing” mentality, the cyclist has lost the battle.
 You HAVE a “right” – the right of way – which is actually a very powerful collection of rights.
 However, you have to ASSERT that right – use it or lose it.
 The fact that you have a right means nothing if you don’t USE it.

-Worse, such a sign may cause the motorist to believe that the sign is aimed at the cyclist – telling the cyclist to “share the road” with bigger, faster vehicles – telling the cyclist to GET OUT OF THE WAY.
-The motorist may be encouraged by the sign to view the cyclist as one who has actually SNATCHED HIS RIGHT TO DRIVE HIS CAR away, which ticks off the motorist, who may not WANT to “share” his roadway with any namby-pamby bike riding maniac…
+Worse, STR signs may cause the motorist to believe that the sign is aimed at the cyclist – telling the cyclist to “share the road” with bigger, faster vehicles – telling the cyclist to GET OUT OF THE WAY.
+The motorist may be encouraged by the sign to view the cyclist as one who has actually SNATCHED HIS RIGHT TO DRIVE HIS CAR down the road… which ticks off the motorist, who may not WANT to “share” his roadway with any namby-pamby bike riding maniac…

 The Right of Way is valuable – it’s important – and it’s something cyclists should not be asked by the state to SHARE.